Balsamiq for Google Drive Docs > Full Screen Presentation Mode

 - Linking Wireframes Together

-To enter it, just click on the full screen icon in the top-right corner of your toolbar, select "Full Screen Presentation" from the View menu or simply hit CTRL/⌘+F.
+To enter it, click on the Full Screen icon in the top-right corner of your toolbar.
+Alternatively, you can select "Full Screen Presentation" from the View menu, or use the CTRL/⌘+F keyboard shortcut.

 The application will expand to take up your whole screen.